 Involvement in a fraternity or sorority can be one of the most rewarding aspects of a student's college experience.
-Fifteen fraternities and 12 sororities provide opportunities for leadership development, academic success, campus involvement, community service, social interaction, brotherhood/sisterhood, and intramural participation.
-These organizations are governed by the Interfraternity Council and the Panhellenic Council.
-The National Panhellenic Council offers nine predominantly African American fraternities and sororities for involvement with community service, cultural learning, and a deep sense of tradition.
-The Hispanic Greek

-Council, three fraternities and two sororities, offers Hispanic students an opportunity to work on service projects, give back to the Latina/Latino culture, and network within the Hispanic community.
+Fraternities and sororities provide opportunities for leadership development, academic success, campus involvement, community service, social interaction, brotherhood/sisterhood, and intramural participation.
+Nineteen fraternities are governed by the Interfraternity Council and twelve sororities hold memberships in the Panhellenic Council.
+The National Panhellenic Council offers seven predominantly African American fraternities and sororities for involvement with community service, cultural learning, and a deep sense of tradition.
+The Hispanic Greek Council, three fraternities and two sororities, offers Hispanic students an opportunity to work on service projects, give back to the Latina/Latino culture, and network within the Hispanic community.
 In addition to the benefits of lifelong membership, many of the fraternities and sororities have chapter houses or residence hall floors that provide a rewarding living/learning option for their members.
-For more information, call Greek Life at 480/965-2255, or visit the Web site at www.asu.edu/vpsa/greeklife.
+For more information, call Greek Life at 480/965-2255, or visit the Web site at www.asu.edu/mu/ greeklife.